lizzardhead/automating-aws-with-python/README.md

-# automating-aws-with-python
+# automating-aws-with-python2
-repository for aCloudGuro Python
+repository for aCloudGuro Python *Automating AWS with Python*